DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 	subtract a from b

 ##Bitwise AND
 The value in the variable A (memory location 0) can be bitwise ANDed with another value.
-The result is placed in A, replacing its original value.
+The result is placed in A, replacing its previous value.
 The form is:

 `AND *value*`